-Authorised Officers conduct service visits to assess compliance with the NQF, including the quality of the program and environment as well as implementation of the Child Safe Standards.
+Authorised officers conduct service visits to assess compliance with the NQF and Child Safe Standards, including the quality of the program and environment.
 ECEC services are provided with written findings of the visit to assist them to rectify any non-compliance quickly and accurately.